-Marine aquaculture is a fast -growing sector for the United Republic of Tanzania's blue economy and presents significant opportunities for women's employment.
+Marine aquaculture is a fast grown sector for URT's blue economy and presents significant opportunities for women's employment.
 The project will support the advancement of best management practices and investments for economically viable and environmentally sound marine aquaculture while ensuring contributions to social sustainability and development through extension services.
-Project activities will include (i) value chain improvements for seaweed farming; (ii) further development of sea cucumber and mud crab farming; (iii) demonstration of fish cage culture farms (silver pompano, ornamental fish, and rabbit fish); (iv) expansion of marine aquaculture through training, outreach, equipment, and infrastructure; and (iv) improved environmental management and extension services.
+Project activities will include (i) value chain improvements for seaweed farming; (ii) further development of sea cucumber and mud crab farming; (iii) demonstration of fish cage culture farms (silver pompano, ornamental fish and rabbit fish); (iv) expansion of marine aquaculture through training, outreach, equipment, and infrastructure; and (iv) improved environmental management and extension services.

-Subcomponent 3.1: Scaling-up Sustainable Marine Aquaculture
+Subcomponent 3.1: Scaling-up sustainable marine aquaculture

 This subcomponent will finalize the construction of the National Mariculture Resource Centre (NMRC) in Kunduchi and operationalize it through the provision of research equipment, processing facilities, and production facilities at NMRC and Ruvula Mariculture Development Centre.
-The project will follow a value chain approach to developing seed production, feed production, grow out, post-harvest handling, value addition, and marketing for the selected commodities.
-In addition to studies and technical work to improve aquaculture value chains, this subcomponent will develop and implement farming management and training plans and develop standard operating procedures for multiple species including seaweed and, sea cucumbers.
-Cage mariculture for selecting finfish will be piloted by these centers.
+The project will follow a value chain approach to developing seed production, feed production, grow out, post-harvest handling, value addition and marketing for the selected commodities.
+In addition to studies and technical work to improve aquaculture value chains, this subcomponent will develop and implement farming management and training plans and develop standard operating procedures for multiple species including seaweed, sea cucumbers, crab, and oyster.
+Cage mariculture for select finfishes will be piloted by these centers.

-Subcomponent 3.2 Developing extension services and marine aquaculture associations.
+Subcomponent 3.2 Developing extension services and marine aquaculture associations